RadioDNS: FM

 Querying this domain returns a CNAME record:

 09580.c479.ce1.fm.radiodns.org canonical name = rdns.musicradio.com.

-This CNAME record can then be used to look up SRV records that advertise the availability of applications based upon RadioDNS (in this example an application identified by the name radiovis):
+This CNAME record can then be used to look up SRV records that advertise the availability of applications based upon RadioDNS, in this example an application identified by the name radioepg:

-_radiovis._tcp.rdns.musicradio.com service = 0 100 80 vis.musicradio.com.
+_radioepg._tcp.rdns.musicradio.com service = 0 100 80 epg.musicradio.com.